Shrimp Cocktail

 This post may contain affiliate links.
 Read my full disclosure policy.

-Cocktail shrimp on a plate over ice.
+shrimp cocktail and cocktail sauce on a plate over ice.

 “Excellent!
 I followed your directions exactly and the shrimp were more tender than I’ve ever previously prepared.
 Thank you for complete directions!”